Security Deposit Withholding Dispute Calculator

 - Whether the statement included details your jurisdiction requires, such as line items, invoices, estimates, or labor rates.

-When tenants and landlords disagree, many disputes boil down to ordinary wear and tear versus actual damage, or proof versus unsupported claims.
-A deduction for a broken fixture may be legitimate if it is documented and not ordinary aging.
-A charge for routine repainting after normal occupancy may be much harder to justify.
-The calculator cannot decide that factual question for you, but it can show the financial significance of the number you attach to it.
+In many disputes, the fight comes down to ordinary wear and tear versus actual damage, or proof versus unsupported charges.
+A charge for a broken fixture may be valid if it is documented and not just aging.
+A repainting charge after normal occupancy may be much harder to justify.
+This calculator cannot decide those facts, but it can show how much money is at stake once you attach a number to them.

-This page is intentionally simple.
-That simplicity makes it useful for fast scenario testing, but it also means you should not treat the result as a complete case valuation.
+This page is intentionally simple, which makes it useful for fast scenario testing but not for a complete case valuation.

 - Educational estimate only; not legal advice.
 Security-deposit rules vary by state, city, and county and can change over time.